usds/ej-scorecard/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.

 ## Credits

 <div>
   Original repo created by <a href="https://twitter.com/jpedroschmitz">João Pedro</a> with the help of many <a href="https://github.com/jpedroschmitz/gatsby-starter-ts/graphs/contributors">wonderful contributors</a>.
-Shout out from USDS!
+Shout out from USDS!!
 </div>